chef/chef-web-docs/chef_master/source/install_omnibus.rst

 -----------------------------------------------------
 .. tag packages_install_script_run_unix_linux

-On UNIX and Linux systems the Omnitruck install script is invoked with:
+On UNIX and Linux systems the Chef install script is invoked with:

 .. code-block:: bash